-With eBay's Certified Refurbished program, you can save big on major tech and home brands | CNN Underscored
+Get eBay's refurbished products for up to 50% off plus labor day savings | CNN Underscored

 Everyone appreciates a deal — but in our opinion, deals should never mean that you’re compromising on quality.
 As the summer wraps up and people start to get back to their routines, countless retailers are running sales for Labor Day and back to school, but there’s one brilliant, money-saving avenue that few shoppers consider: refurbished products, and eBay’s Certified Refurbished program is one of the best out there.

 First things first: What does refurbished mean, and how can it help you get like-new products from must-have brands for significantly less?
 At eBay, pre-owned items are professionally inspected, sanitized and restored to meet original specifications from the manufacturer.
 (In other words, they look, feel and work as if brand new, right down to the packaging and included accessories.)
+You can then nab them for a fraction of the cost - as in up to 50% off of their original value.

 In addition to its thorough refurbishing process, eBay also has several policies in place to ensure that you love your new purchase.
 You have up to 30 days to return your item, hassle-free, for any reason.
 The eBay Money Back Guarantee has your back if the item is faulty or damaged, or if doesn’t arrive at all.
 Then there’s the two-year Allstate warranty, which protects against breaks and malfunctions, plus it offers access to repairs and 24/7 customer support.